 - Since it is used on the increased value, thus it avoids discrimination against the low-priced items.

 - It adjusts as per the spending power of individuals.

 - Sometimes it becomes quite challenging to analyze the fair value of assets or property.

 - Ad Valorem Property Tax depends on the value-added on the property and the requirement of the tax budget (millage rate) of municipal for that financial year.

 - It does not get calculated based on the size of the property.

-- It is more progressive than a specific tax because if your house’s value is more that means you will have to pay more tax than that the less valued house.
-So richer would have to pay more tax since there are chances, they would be spending more on property.
+- It is more progressive than a specific tax because if your house’s value is more, that means you will have to pay more tax than that the less valued house.
+So wealthier would have to pay more tax since there are chances, they would be spending more on property.

-This has been a guide to what is Ad Valorem Tax and its meaning.
-Here we discuss the types of Ad Valorem Tax along with step by step calculation examples, advantages and limitations.
+This article has been a guide to what is Ad Valorem Tax and its meaning.
+Here we discuss the types of Ad Valorem Tax along with step by step calculation examples, advantages, and limitations.
 You can learn more about accounting from following articles –